The Manin-Stevens constant in the semistable case: Introduction

 \subsection{Acknowledgements}

 I thank Brian Conrad for several extended discussions.
-I thank Kevin Buzzard, Bas Edixhoven, Haruzo Hida, Erick Knight, Martin Olsson, Michel Raynaud, Ken Ribet, Sug Woo Shin, Yunqing Tang, Xinyi Yuan, and David Zureick-Brown for helpful conversations or correspondence.
+I thank Kevin Buzzard, Frank Calegari, John Cremona, Bas Edixhoven, Haruzo Hida, Erick Knight, Martin Olsson, Michel Raynaud, Ken Ribet, Sug Woo Shin, Yunqing Tang, Xinyi Yuan, and David Zureick-Brown for helpful conversations or correspondence.
+I thank the referee for helpful comments.
 I thank the MathOverflow community---the reading of several anonymous discussions was useful while working on this paper.
 I thank the Miller Institute for Basic Research in Science at the University of California Berkeley for its support.